 - Take care of yourself.
 Eat healthy and stay hydrated.
 Lower your chance of getting an infection by washing your hands often, and avoiding crowds during flu and cold season.
 Keep the area around your transfusion site clean.
 Call your doctor if you develop a fever or other signs of infection.

 - Look for information and support.
 Join a support group or talk with others who have the disease to learn coping strategies.
 Be sure to discuss any changes in your treatment plan with your doctor.

 What should I do if I’m a carrier of thalassemia and I want to get pregnant?

-Some severe types of thalassemia can cause babies to die before they are born or soon after.
-If you or your partner knows you are a carrier for thalassemia, you may want to talk to your doctor or a genetic counselor before getting pregnant.
+Severe types of thalassemia can cause a stillbirth during a woman’s pregnancy.
+If you or your partner knows you are a carrier for thalassemia, talk to your doctor or a genetic counselor before getting pregnant.
 Certain tests may be able to show which type of thalassemia you are carrying.
 Once you are pregnant, prenatal testing can show whether or not your baby has thalassemia.

 Questions to ask your doctor

 - How can I tell is I am a thalassemia carrier?

 - Can vitamins improve anemia?

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.